lrennels/GlobalSensitivityAnalysis.jl/README.md

 specific problem using Sobol Analysis:

-`params::Union{OrderedDict{Symbol, <:Any}, Nothing} = nothing`: a dictionary mapping parameter names to their Distribution `calc_second_order::Bool = false`: whether or not to calculate second order sensitivity indices `N::Int = 1000`: the number of runs
+`params::Union{OrderedDict{Symbol, <:Any}, Nothing} = nothing`: a dictionary mapping parameter names to their Distribution `calc_second_order::Bool = true`: whether or not to calculate second order sensitivity indices `N::Int = 1000`: the number of runs
 ```